 Karen currently serves on the Curriculum Advisory Committee of the School District of Lee County and the Board of Directors of RICO (Redeeming Influence Community Outreach).

 Karen served one year as Vice President of Our Mother’s Home and a year and a half as President.
 In June 2011, Karen became the Executive Director of Our Mother’s Home.

-June 2011, became the Executive Director or Our Mother’s Home.
-In her commitment to the community, she’s served as Health Chairperson for The National Association for Advancement of Colored People, volunteers for Red Cross and is a mentor for Footsteps to the Future for young single mothers.
-In 2015 she was awarded the Golden Baby Shoe Award for her contribution of Social Services to help give babies a Healthy Start in life and in 2016 recognized as Excellent Administrative Professional.
+In 2012 Karen became a graduate of The Greater Fort Myers Chamber Leadership.
+In her commitment to the community, she have served as Health Chairperson for The National Association for Advancement of Colored People, volunteers for Red Cross and is a mentor for Footsteps to the Future for young single mothers.
+In 2015 she was awarded the Golden Baby Shoe Award for her contribution of Social Service to help give babies a Healthy Start in life and in 2016 was recognized an Excellent Administrative Professional and Florida Gulf Coast University, Soaring Eagle.
+Karen founded Impact Dunbar in 2016 an initiative to impact women and children in the Dunbar Community through the Southwest Florida Community Foundation.
 She has been featured in several magazines such as E’Bella, Pennicle of FGCU, Parent and Child and Granduer.

 Karen and her husband Fred are members of Mount Hermon Ministries and serves on varies committees.[/vc_column_text][/vc_column][/vc_row]